vebbis321/thel.foo/content/posts/validation/index.md

 @Published var validationState: ValidationState = .idle
 ```

 And assign our validation publisher to it.
-We change the `.sink` subcriber to a `.assign` subscriber instead and we should do a check that the state of the validaiton is .idle.
+We change the `.sink` subscriber to a `.assign` subscriber instead and we should do a check that the state of the validation is .idle.

 ```swift
  func startValidation() {